Tomb of Absalom: Why Jews Once Cursed This Ancient Monument

 Tomb of Abs

-The Tomb of Absalom is accessible 24 hours a day, seven days a week, with no admission fee required.
-The monument stands in the public areas of the Kidron Valley, making it one of Jerusalem’s most accessible ancient sites.
-Visitors can approach the tomb via the main Kidron Valley road, though parking is limited along the narrow valley floor.
-The nearest reliable parking is at the Lion’s Gate area or the Mount of Olives parking facilities, requiring a 10-15 minute walk down into the valley.
+The Tomb of Absalom is accessible 24 hours a day, seven days a week, with no admission fee.
+It stands in the public area of the Kidron Valley, reachable via the main valley road.
+Parking along the narrow valley floor is limited; the nearest reliable options are the Lion’s Gate area or the Mount of Olives parking facilities, both requiring a 10 to 15 minute walk down into the valley.
+The main path to the monument is partially wheelchair accessible, though the final approach to the tomb’s base involves some irregular stone surfaces.

 Additional Information